Brendan Gaunce

-Brendan Gaunce (born March 25, 1994) is a Canadian professional ice hockey forward for the Cleveland Monsters of the American Hockey League (AHL) while under contract to the Columbus Blue Jackets in the National Hockey League (NHL).
-He was drafted 26th overall in the 2012 NHL Entry Draft by the Vancouver Canucks.
+Brendan Gaunce (born March 25, 1994) is a Canadian professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).
+He was drafted 26th overall in the 2012 NHL entry draft by the Vancouver Canucks.

 Gaunce has represented Canada twice.
 He won a gold medal at the 2011 Ivan Hlinka Memorial Tournament and a bronze at the 2012 IIHF World U18 Championships.
 He also represented Ontario at the 2011 World U-17 Hockey Challenge where he won a gold medal.

 Early life

 Brendan was born to Stephen and Julie Gaunce in Sudbury, Ontario, but grew up in Markham, Ontario.
 He has two siblings; a brother and a sister.
-His older brother, Cameron, was drafted in the second round of the 2008 NHL Entry Draft by the Colorado Avalanche, and currently plays with the Ontario Reign in the AHL.
+His older brother, Cameron, was drafted in the second round of the 2008 NHL entry draft by the Colorado Avalanche, and currently plays with the Ontario Reign in the AHL.
 Gaunce attended Markham District High School where he played on their ice hockey team registering 4 goals and 21 points in 17 games.
 Despite playing much of the season on defence, he was named to the Toronto Star High School Hockey All-Star First Team.
 He also captained the Markham Waxers Minor Midget team, scoring 55 goals and 148 points in 86 games in 2009–10.